multiverse-os/oht/README.md

 ## Development Progress
 oht is under active development, and is currently only packaged with the Tor binaries necessary for Linux and OSX.
 The code is being written to support Linux, OSX and Windows.

 P2P communication is currently onion routed using Tor onion services similar to ricochet.
-Currently peer communications are handled through websockets.
+Currently peer communications are handled through WebSockets.
 A basic optional account system exists using ECDSA keypairs. oht creates configuration files in a correct structure and in standard locations (relative to operating system).
 A basic console UI is currently the primary client.
 Additionally, a basic client web interface exists as an onion service accessible through the Tor Browser.

 The basic DHT functionality is still not yet implemented.
 The first step will be implementing a networking library that works with a variety of transports to support a wide number of existing protocols, such as Kademlia, ricochet, WebRTC, and SIP.
 The peer to peer networking will use ECDSA keys for node authentication and encryption of messages.

-Individual components that would be useful by themselves, for example the method of Tor control, will be broken out into libraries to make it easier to implement in any program.
+Individual components that would be useful by themselves, for example the method of Tor control, will be broken out into libraries to easily implement in any program.

 ## Executables